-While most materials are original products of the instructor, other sources used in class include:
+While most materials are original products of the instructor, other sources used in class and referred to in this course book include:

 Alley, Michael.
 The Craft of Scientific Presentations.
 New York: Springer, 2003.

 Duarte, Nancy.
 Slide:ology: The Art and Science of Creating Great Presentations.
 Boston: O'Reilly, 2008.